fhunleth/embedded-elixir/content/post/2017-12-01-windows-support.md

 * The Good
   * Same as WSL
   * Can use "volumes" which are Linux Native FS.
-Thus preserves permissions
+This perserves file case and permissions.
   * Expose volumes via Samba for Windows Editors
 * The Bad
   * No access to SD Cards (same as WSL)